WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **Improved Meadow.OS Stability** - Some deep assembly-level instruction calls have been fixed up, providing stability around long-running processes, advanced web-sockets, and more.
 * **Core-Compute Module Ethernet Support** - Ethernet connectivity is now available on the Core-Compute Module.

+**Meadow.Foundation**
+* **MicroGraphics** - We've optimized the APIs, combined with JiT and you'll see a 10x improvement in drawing speed.
+We've also cleaned up APIs and added a 8x16 font!
+* **ePaper driver updates** - We've updated APIs and added new drivers including **10** new WaveShare-specific ePaper drivers.
+* **IO Expanders** - This release includes the long awaited updates to the **MCP23008** with working interrupts!
+It also includes 7 other MCP expanders and we released drivers for the AS1115 and the SerialWombat!
+* **BMI270** - We've added a driver for this top-of-the line motion sensor which is included on the Project Lab board!

 **Tooling**
 * **App Linking** - Meadow apps are now linked at deploy time, which removes unused code.
-Deployment size with linking is now typically reduced by 2/3rds.
+Deployment size with linking is typically reduced by 2/3rds.
 The result is a massive reduction of space on flash, RAM usage, faster startup, and faster deployment.
 * **Deployment/Debugging Stability** - We've fixed lots of paper cuts in the IDE extensions and added a number of new features that massively improve the day to day development experience with Meadow.
 * **App Template Updates** - We've updated the Meadow App templates to support the new app lifecycle.